siegeon/magic.lambda.crypto/README.md

 1. It can encrypt data such that *only* its private counterpart key can decrypt the data
 2. It can verify that a message originated from a party that has access to its private counterpart

 Hence, keeping your *private* key as just that, implying **private**, is of outmost importance.
-If you can keep your private key private, you have a 100% secure channel to use for communication, preventing malicious individuals from both reading what others send to you, and also tampering with the content you send to others, before the other party receives it.
+And securely delivering your public key to the other party, is of equal importance, to make sure they're using the *correct* public key in their communication with you.
+If you can keep your private key private, and securely deliver your public key to others, you have a 100% secure channel to use for communication, preventing malicious individuals from both reading what others send to you, and also tampering with the content you send to others, before the other party receives it.
 Hence, cryptography is about two main subjects.

 1. Encrypting messages others send to *you*
 2. Allowing you to provide guarantees that a message originated from *you*